-Since July 2012 till the end of 2015, PARD implemented many projects for the benefits of refugees from Syria residing mainly in the Palestinian gatherings (nine in Tyre, seven in Saida and four in Beirut).
+Since July 2012 till the end of 2016, PARD implemented many projects for the benefits of refugees from Syria residing mainly in the Palestinian gatherings (nine in Tyre, seven in Saida, four in Beirut and one in Wadi Zeineh).
 The targeted refugees reaching about 11,000 people including both Syrians and Palestinian Refugees from Syria (PRS).
 The support ranged from food and non-food items (NFIs) to WASH activities, shelter rehabilitation, health education and children education.
-During the period April 2015 till March 2016, PARD will be supporting 5,800 people (not the 11,000) due to decrease in funding.

-Relief activities in 2015 included the following:
+Relief activities in 2016 included the following: